OpenFeis/openfeis-server/README.md

 1. **Start:** `e2-micro` with swap enabled
 2. **If RAM > 80%:** Upgrade to `e2-small` (2GB RAM, ~$13/mo)
 3. **High traffic:** Add Cloudflare for CDN + DDoS protection (free tier)

+### Database Migrations

+Open Feis uses **automatic schema migrations** that run on server startup.
+No manual migration commands are required.

+**How it works:**
+1. When the server starts, `create_db_and_tables()` runs
+2. It checks each table for missing columns
+3. New columns are added with appropriate defaults
+4. Data migrations run to fix any inconsistencies (e.g., enum case)

+**Production deployment:**
+- Push to `main` triggers the CI/CD pipeline
+- The new Docker image is built and deployed
+- On restart, migrations run automatically
+- Existing data is preserved — new columns get sensible defaults

+**No downtime required** for most schema changes.
+The migration system handles:
+- Adding new columns with `ALTER TABLE ADD COLUMN`
+- Setting default values for existing rows
+- Fixing enum value casing (lowercase → uppercase)

+> **Note:** SQLite doesn't support all ALTER TABLE operations.
+Dropping or renaming columns requires manual intervention (rare).

 ### Backup & Recovery